 That is not to say that you will agree wth everything they say; for example that you should wear a white helmet to be more visible.

-However, it’s an entertaining 17-minute video that features a segment with Evel.
+However, it’s an entertaining 17-minute safety film that features a segment with Evel.

 We particularly love the reference to defensive motorcyclists treating all drivers as either “asleep, blind or drunk”.